grafana/agent/docs/sources/flow/reference/components/otelcol.processor.probabilistic_sampler.md

 - Components that consume [OpenTelemetry `otelcol.Consumer`]({{< relref "../compatibility/#opentelemetry-otelcolconsumer-consumers" >}})

+{{% admonition type="note" %}}

-Note that connecting some components may not be feasible or components may require further configuration to make the connection work correctly.
-Please refer to the linked documentation for more details.
+Connecting some components may not be sensible or components may require further configuration to make the connection work correctly.
+Refer to the linked documentation for more details.

+{{% /admonition %}}

 <!-- END GENERATED COMPATIBLE COMPONENTS -->